John Tiffin Stewart

 John Tiffin Stewart (18 November 1827 – 19 April 1913) was a notable New Zealand civil engineer and surveyor and mapper.
 He was born in Rothesay, Bute, Scotland, in 1827 and was married to the social activist Frances Stewart.
+He is the father of Ellen Sarjeant who helped found the Sarjeant Gallery.

 Career in New Zealand

 Much of Stewart's early surveying work was in Palmerston North.
-Stewart and his family later moved to Wanganui.
-The home they built in Campbell Street Wanganui was later the Karitane home, "Stewart House", and also a hostel for Whanganui City College.
+Stewart and his family later moved to Whanganui.
+The home they built in Campbell Street Whanganui was later the Karitane home, "Stewart House", and also a hostel for Whanganui City College.

 He worked as engineer for the Whanganui River Trust helping clear channels on the river.